japila-books/spark-sql-internals/docs/configuration-properties.md

 Since: `3.0.0`

-## <span id="spark.sql.maxPlanStringLength"> spark.sql.maxPlanStringLength

-Maximum number of characters to output for a plan string.
-If the plan is longer, further output will be truncated.
-The default setting always generates a full plan.
-Set this to a lower value such as 8k if plan strings are taking up too much memory or are causing OutOfMemory errors in the driver or UI processes.

-Default: `Integer.MAX_VALUE - 15`

-Since: `3.0.0`

 ## <span id="spark.sql.legacy.setCommandRejectsSparkCoreConfs"> spark.sql.legacy.setCommandRejectsSparkCoreConfs

 **(internal)** If it is set to true, SET command will fail when the key is registered as a SparkConf entry.